zweifisch/zf/README.md

 });
 ```

-to stop an event, return an truthy value in the handler
+to stop an event, return a truthy value in the handler

 ### helper